Marek Larwood: Television

 Larwood has appeared in the sitcom Extras and the BBC sci-fi sitcom Hyperdrive.
 He featured as a main cast member of the first series of the CBBC show Sorry, I've Got No Head, but was absent from the second, meaning some of his characters were recast.
-He made a surprise return for the third series, but did not reclaim his original roles.
+He made a surprise return for the third series, but did not reclaim his original roles except for the 'Advice Man'.
 In 2007, he appeared as Giacomo Casanova and Milo of Croton in CBBC's Ed and Oucho.

 Larwood appeared in the 2008 ITV2 sketch show Laura, Ben & Him, with Laura Solon and Ben Willbond.
 He appeared in the sitcom adaptation of We Are Klang, the sketch show Rush Hour, and the improv game show Fast and Loose.
 From 2012 to 2014, he was a member of the BBC Three hidden camera comedy show Impractical Jokers UK.

 He plays pub regular Lee in Romesh Ranganathan's sitcom The Reluctant Landlord.

 Larwood appeared in ITV2's celebrity comedy show CelebAbility, alongside comedian Iain Stirling and Scarlett Moffat.